axibase/atsd/changelogs/2017_28/README.md

 ### Issue 4375

-The `CURRENT_TIMESTAMP` function returns current database date and time in the ISO format similar to the [`NOW`](../../sql/README.md#reserved-words) function which returns current database time in Unix milliseconds.
+The `CURRENT_TIMESTAMP` function returns current database date and time in the ISO format similar to the [`NOW`](../../sql/README.md#reserved-words) function which returns current database time in Unix time format with millisecond granularity.

 The [`DBTIMEZONE`](../../sql/README.md#dbtimezone) function returns the current database time zone name or GMT offset.